awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/change.md

 While within the [grace period](#grace-period), attempts to refresh the cache are made no more often than once per interval.

+If the Grace Interval if greater than half of the Grace Period, then only one attempt will be made to fetch new materials before the entry expires.

+`((Period-1)/Interval) + 1` is the maximum number of attempted fetches before the entry expires.

 ### FanOut